StatQuest/signa/README.md

 ----

 >*Fellow fans of StatQuest should rejoice for this accessible introduction to some of the most important concepts in AI.
-It reads like a playful comic that gently and visually guides you along the math that powers today's AI revolution* - **Jay Alammar**, author of [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) and [Hands-On Large Language Models](https://www.amazon.com/Hands-Large-Language-Models-Understanding/dp/1098150961) with Maarten Grootendorst
+It reads like a playful comic that gently and visually guides you along the math that powers today's AI revolution* - **Jay Alammar**, author of [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) and, with Maarten Grootendorst, [Hands-On Large Language Models](https://www.amazon.com/Hands-Large-Language-Models-Understanding/dp/1098150961)

 ----